Texas A&M-Texarkana - News

 • coaches’ quarters, athletic director’s office and 12 faculty/staff offices

-Tours of the new facility will be available immediately following the ceremony.
-For more information on the Lois & Cary Patterson Student Center at, Texas A&M University-Texarkana contact Joe Sloan, the Student Engagement Coordinator at 903.334.6725 or jsloan@tamut.edu.
+For more information on the Lois & Cary Patterson Student Center at Texas A&M University-Texarkana, you can contact Joe Sloan, the Student Engagement Coordinator at 903.334.6725 or jsloan@tamut.edu.